-The population of Mankato is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.33% of adults in Mankato have a bachelor's degree or even advanced degree.
+The population of Mankato is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.35% of adults in Mankato have a bachelor's degree or even advanced degree.

-The per capita income in Mankato in 2010 was $23,249, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $92,996 for a family of four.
+The per capita income in Mankato in 2010 was $23,626, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
+This equates to an annual income of $94,504 for a family of four.
 However, Mankato contains both very wealthy and poor people as well.

+Mankato is a somewhat ethnically-diverse city.
 The people who call Mankato home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mankato residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mankato include Norwegian, Irish, Swedish, and English.

 The most common language spoken in Mankato is English.
 Other important languages spoken here include Spanish and African languages.